nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 As mentioned earlier in the section on the design of the quiz system, a `QuizQuestionsManager` object will randomly select the indicated number of questions from the list of questions in the `Topic` object, and these will form the quiz questions for the user.

-The Sequence Diagram below shows how `QuizQuestionsManager` is implemented to achieve this for the scenario where the user indicates that he wants to attempt 5 questions from the topic on OOP, which translates to the `setQuizQuestions(5, questionsInTopic)` call:
+The sequence diagram below shows how `QuizQuestionsManager` is implemented to achieve this for the scenario where the user indicates that he wants to attempt 5 questions from the topic on OOP, which translates to the `setQuizQuestions(5, questionsInTopic)` call:

 ![QuizQuestionsManager_setQuizQuestions](./images/QuizQuestionsManager_setQuizQuestions.png)